DeadEndReece/CareerMP-Banking/README.md

 ## Installation

 1. Download the latest release.
-2. Extract it into your BeamMP server/client resources so these paths exist:
+2. Extract it into your BeamMP server main directory so these paths exist:
    - `Resources/Server/CareerMPBanking/careerMPBanking.lua`
    - `Resources/Client/CareerMPBanking.zip`
 3. Start BeamMP with the module installed.